King of the Lost World: Plot

 However, the sacrificial ceremony fails when a giant ape (Gigantopithecus) attacks a swarm of flying dragon-like lizards, and Dana (who faked being brainwashed) saves Ed.
 They meet up with Challenger and Rita, then spot military jets overhead, moving in to attack the giant ape, but are destroyed.
-Challenger is killed by a native, leaving Ed alone to fight the ape.
+Challenger kills a native, but dies during the ape's rampage, leaving Ed to fight it alone.